sivarajlenin/apidays-webapp/README.md

 # apidays-webapp
-Demo on how to build a container image for a webapp.
-This demo is part of apidays-paris-2021.
+A simple demo on how to build a container image for a webapp (nginx + docker).
+This demonstration asset is originally created for the apidays-paris-2021.